rolazar/level-1-course-content/week-5/day-4/day-4-assignment.md

 Submission:

 Submit your homework by pushing any changes made to your repository and your documentation file (e.g., workflow.txt) to your GitHub repository.
 Ensure that your updated website is accessible and that your documentation file provides insights into your experience.

+After checking to ensure your files were properly pushed to your forked repository, submit the link to your forked repository in the card with the label "Your work", and click on the "+ Add or create" button.
+Within that dropdown, click "Link," and attach your link.
+Click the submit button.

+# Rubric

+## Day 4 Introduction to GitHub Pages and Static Site Deployment - /20

+### Deploy Your Website - /10